Mental Health Community of Practice

 An event held twice a year for those working in the Comcare jurisdiction to discuss issues and strategies related to workplace mental health.

-The next Mental Health Community of Practice will be held virtually on Wednesday 21 July 2021 from 10am - 12pm (AEST).
-The theme is Managing and Preventing Burnout in the Workplace.
+Comcare held the Mental Health Community of Practice on 21 July 2021 which focused on Managing and Preventing Burnout a in the Workplace.

 November 2020: Addressing Mental Health Stigma in the Workplace